oncoray/mirp/docs/_sources/mirp.settings.rst.txt

 * Using keyword arguments.
 The keyword arguments match the parameters used to initialise the various settings objects documented below.
-* By creating a :class:`~mirp.settings.settingsGeneric.SettingsClass` object.
+* By creating a :class:`~mirp.settings.generic.SettingsClass` object.
 This object can be initialised using the same keyword arguments as above.
-Alternatively, the attributes of the :class:`~mirp.settings.settingsGeneric.SettingsClass` can be filled with the specific objects documented below.
+Alternatively, the attributes of the :class:`~mirp.settings.generic.SettingsClass` can be filled with the specific objects documented below.
 * By specifying the configuration in a stand-alone settings ``xml`` file.
 An empty copy of the ``xml`` file can be created using :func:`~mirp.utilities.config_utilities.get_settings_xml`.

 General settings
 ----------------

-.. automodule:: mirp.settings.settingsGeneral
+.. automodule:: mirp.settings.general_parameters
    :members:
    :no-undoc-members:
    :show-inheritance: